Gharibim/FoodKG/README.md

 **Relations Prediction**</br>
 FoodKG uses [Specialization Tensor Model (STM)](https://github.com/codogogo/stm) to predict triples predicates.
 However, we re-trained STM model on AGROVOC triples dataset.
-FoodKG will use our model `Prediction/relations_prediction/args.output` by default.
+FoodKG will use our pre-trained model `Prediction/relations_prediction/args.output` by default.

-If you want to re-train the model by yourself, we provided for you the SPARQL queries that you need to extract the instances from a dataset `SPARQL_Queries`.
+If you want to re-train the STM model by yourself, we provided for you the SPARQL queries that you need to extract the instances from a dataset `SPARQL_Queries`.
 In our case, we used `AGROVOC` triples dataset, which get be found [here](http://aims.fao.org/agrovoc/releases).
 After extracting the instances using SPARQL, check [STM Github](https://github.com/codogogo/stm) page to prepare the training data for STM. </br></br>